ipaqmaster/vfio/README.md

 `-hugepages / -huge / -hugepages /optional/mountpoint/to/custom/hugepage`

    Tries to allocate hugepages for the VM dynamically based on how much memory it will be given (defined with -memory).
 Hugepages for a VM with frequent random memory access such as in gaming can be much snappier than your regular process accessing regular memory.
    If no argument is given it'll use /dev/hugepages which is often 2MB per page.
-The script drops host memory cache and then compact_memory before allocating to aim for less fragmentation and will clean up after itself by setting pages back to 0 to reclaim memory for the host to use later if they weren't preallocated earlier.
+The script drops host memory cache and then runs compact_memory before allocating with the aim of less fragmentation in hugepages.
+Using this argument will also clean up after itself by setting pages back to 0, reclaiming memory for the host.
+But only if it wasn't already preallocated before running the script.

    This flag also supports preallocation, so if you reserved some 1GB pages at boot time and mounted a pagesize=1G hugetlbfs to some directory, specifying that will skip the dynamic hugepgae allocation step above if there's enough free for the VM to use.
 Allocating hugepages at boot time sacrifices a lot of memory but doing it so early prevents fragmentation.
 Can be a lifesaver for performance.

 `-hyperv`